millerml352/ArcPy_BulkExport_TemplateMaps/README.md

 # ArcPy_BulkExport_NSLICS
-NSLICS maps are made for use by U.S.A.C.E.
-MVS as part of contract work, sensitive info redacted.
-This script simply automates exporting of maps from ArcGIS Pro 3.0.3 APRX project files.
+This script simply automates exporting of particular map formats for me using ArcGIS Pro 3.0.4 APRX project files, python 3.9.11
 ### Why
 - Each of these maps goes through several rounds of editing and review, requiring very minute changes, meaning a new export needs to be produced (JPEG and PDF) each time an edit is needed, and then at final stage for submittal.